Polish Legions (Napoleonic era): Saint-Domingue expedition

 In May 1802, the French sent the 3rd Polish Half-Brigade (5,280 strong) to Saint-Domingue, which had been recently captured by an expedition force under Charles Leclerc from autonomous Black commander Toussaint Louverture.
 Napoleon wanted to regain control over Saint-Domingue, but preferred to save his main French army for more important matters, closer to home.
 The now inconvenient Polish units were accompanied by contingents of German, Swiss and Italian troops, as well as French units that had fallen out of favour with Napoleon and the French high command.

 The Saint-Domingue expedition proved disastrous for the Poles, who arrived at Cap‑Français on 4 September, unaware that two days earlier their unit had officially been renamed the 113th Line Infantry Half-Brigade.
 Combat casualties and tropical diseases such as yellow fever reduced the half-brigade to a few hundred survivors in the space of less than two years.
 By the time French forces withdrew from the colony in December 1803, about 4,000 Poles had died (either from disease or combat).
 Of the survivors, about 400 deserted remained on the island, a few dozen were dispersed to the nearby islands or to the United States, and about 700 returned to France.
 (Urbankowski claims 6,000 sent and 330 returned.)

-The Poles had minimal interest or desire to support the French cause in the distant colonies, once again fighting against people who only desired their own independence.
-The loss of that many patriotic military personnel in the Caribbean was a serious blow to the Polish aspirations for regaining independence.
-The experience cast further doubts among Poles about France's and Napoleon's good intentions toward Poland.
+The Poles had minimal interest or desire to support the French cause in their colonies.
+The loss of military personnel in the Caribbean was a serious blow to the Polish aspirations for regaining independence.
+The experience cast further doubts among Poles about France's intentions toward Poland.